naninovel/docs/docs/en/guide/unlockable-items.md

 ...
 ```

-If you prefer the inline format, remove `Tips` from the `Multiline Categories` list in the managed text configuration; the tips can then be authored similar to other managed text documents:
+If you prefer the inline format, remove `Tips` from the `Multiline Documents` list in the managed text configuration; the tips can then be authored similar to other managed text documents:

 ```
 Tip1ID: Title